In this issue:

 happening for a while (Fun!).
 Anyway, in these cases, the

 just enough current to trick and 'confuse' the processor

 into this error code.
-This problem has become pretty famous
+This problem became infamous

-by now, as it was widespread - and I still see it from
+after a few years, as it was widespread - and I still saw it

 *F2 - Oven temp went too high

 - exceeded 590F without door locked, or 990F with it locked (On